 Email: carers@communicare.org.uk

-Tel: 0118 926 3941
+Phone: 0118 926 3941

 If the person you care for has a social care assessment or review, if you and the person you care for agrees, you can have a carers assessment at the same time.
 This assessment can be done by the social worker allocated to support the person you care for.
 To request one speak to your social worker or contact us.

-After a Carer’s Assessment, you may be offered:
+After a carer’s assessment, you may be offered:

-After the Carer’s Assessment is completed, if there is a recommendation that you or the person you care for should receive help from Adult Social Care, this will be sent to Reading Borough Council to consider.
+After the carer’s assessment is completed, if there is a recommendation that you or the person you care for should receive help from Adult Social Care, this will be sent to Reading Borough Council to consider.
 Please get in touch if you’ve not heard anything after four weeks.

 After the Parent Carer’s Assessment is completed, if there is a recommendation that your family should receive help from Brighter Futures for Children, this will be considered.
 Please get in touch if you’ve not heard anything after four weeks.